redox-os/book/src/ch04-01-microkernels.md

 Redox has less than 30,000 lines of kernel code.
 For comparison Minix has ~6,000 lines of kernel code.

-We would like to move parts of Redox to user space to get an even smaller kernel.
+We would like to move more parts of Redox to user-space to get an even smaller kernel.